 Capturing the Provisional Cast-On stitches later is the same as in (a).

 This is a method used by machine knitters but can also be used for hand-knitting too.
 In machine knitting it is usually called the Waste Yarn / Ravel Cord Cast-On.

 Start by casting on the number of stitches that you need using any regular cast-on and some spare yarn.
-This will be unravelled later and can be used again.
+This will be unravelled later and can be re-used.
 Work in stocking stitch for a few rows, ending with a RS row.
 Then change to a smooth, contrast-coloured WY and work 1 more row (shown in red above).
-Bring in the Main Yarn and knit one row, then continue in your chosen pattern starting with a WS row.
+Bring in the main yarn and knit one row, then continue in your chosen pattern starting with a wrong side row.